 Current Job opening

-Our Brain connectivity and Cognitive Neurodynamics lab have moved to National Brain Research Centre (NBRC) in Manesar.
-We are always looking for bright and motivated research assistants, Ph.D. students, and Postdocs.
+Cognitive Brain dynamics Lab (CBDL) is located at the National Brain Research Centre (NBRC) in Manesar, Gurgaon district.
+We are always looking for bright and motivated project assistants, Ph.D. students, and Postdocs.
 Please visit the NBRC web page to check relevant updates regarding doctoral admissions.

 Postdoctoral positions will be hosted in NBRC under Cognitive Science Research Initiative/National Postdoctoral Fellowships 2017-18.
 If you are interested in applying please forward to me a CV and one-page research proposal.